ephemeraHQ/.github/CONTRIBUTING.md

 ## Questions

 Have questions?
-Learn with the community by posting to [XMTP Discord](https://discord.gg/xmtp) or [XMTP GitHub Discussions](https://github.com/orgs/xmtp/discussions).
+Learn with the community by posting to [XMTP Discord](https://discord.gg/xmtp) or the [XMTP Community Forums](https://github.com/orgs/xmtp/discussions).

-## Follow XMTP
+## Follow Converse

-To keep up with the latest XMTP news and releases, follow [@XMTP_](https://twitter.com/xmtp_) on Twitter.
+To keep up with the latest Converse news and releases, follow [@converseapp_](https://x.com/converseapp_) on Twitter.